 Mystrys bass guitarist and lead singer Charlie Bayliss

-Renowned media consultant, publicist and Mystrys songwriter Bob King Crawford
+Renowned media consultant, publicist and Mystrys songwriter the late Bob King Crawford

-Our very good friend and famed vocalist Tony Pantano was performing his regular gig at the Campari Restaurant in Port Melbourne, so Charlie, Tony Paris and I decided to go and watch him sing and socialise.
-I also received a big surprise when two musicians whom I had worked with around 40 years ago, pianist the late Genya Kostromin and trumpeter Paul Gregorevich turned up.
+Our very good friend and famed vocalist the late Tony Pantano was performing his regular gig at the Campari Restaurant in Port Melbourne, so Charlie, Tony Paris and I decided to go and watch him sing and socialise.
+I also received a big surprise when two musicians whom I had worked with around 40 years ago, the late pianist Genya Kostromin and trumpeter Paul Gregorevich turned up.
 We all had a marvellous afternoon, talking about old times again and just remembering all the outrageous characters that were on the Melbourne music scene in the 1960s and 1970s.

 Ziggy's good friends for over 40 years, famed vocalist Tony Paris, pianist Genya Kostromin and trumpeter Paul Gregorevich

 Bob King Crawford, Charlie Bayliss and very good mate and renowned performer Tony Pantano